Bill Ackman’s wife is accused of plagiarizing part of her dissertation - KESQ

 The plagiarism accusations lobbed at former Harvard president Claudine Gay were similarly technical — many related to “inadequate citations,” according to Harvard.
 Gay says she promptly requested corrections in her writings upon learning of the errors and denies she ever claimed credit for others’ research.

-One of the scholars Gay quoted improperly, David Canon, has spoken out in her defense, telling the Washington Free Beacon, that the omission “isn’t even close to an example of academic plagiarism.”
+One of the scholars Gay quoted improperly, David Canon, has spoken out in her defense.

+“I am not at all concerned about the passages … This isn’t even close to an example of academic plagiarism,” Canon told CNN.

 But Ackman took a firm line on the right-wing-led plagiarism accusations against Gay, calling them “serious” grounds to fire her.